ThomasThoren/thomasthoren.github.io/_clips_design/2014-09-13-real-estate.md

 image_border: true
 deferred_image: true
 repo: //github.com/TheLens/realestate
-tools: Flask, JavaScript, Leaflet, PostGIS, PostgreSQL, Python, SQLAlchemy, Selenium
+tools: CSS, HTML, JavaScript, Linux, PostGIS, PostgreSQL, Python (Flask), Selenium
 ---
 A web scraper that downloads New Orleans property sales and a web application that makes the archive searchable and visible on a map.